What Is Blosc?

 Blosc is currently being used in various libraries and is able to compress data at a rate that exceeds several petabytes per month worldwide.
 Fortunately, there haven't been many reports of failures caused by Blosc itself, but we strive to respond as quickly as possible when such issues do arise.

 After a long period of testing, C-Blosc2 has entered the production stage in version 2.0.0.
-Both the API and format have been frozen, meaning there is a guarantee that your programs will continue to work with future releases of the library.
-Additionally, next releases will be able to read from persistent storage generated from previous releases (as of 2.0.0).
+Additionally, all new releases are guaranteed to read from persistent storage generated from previous releases (as of 2.0.0).

 Git repository, downloads and ticketing